 Ariat offers boots for men, women, and children so your entire family can be fitted for horse-riding boots with this trusted brand.
 They are sold at many fine horse-equipment suppliers, and Farm House Tack offers a wide assortment of Ariat boots.

 Ariat boots tend to run a bit larger than other boots.
 A good rule of thumb when fitting Ariat boots is that you should order a half-size smaller than your street shoe size.
 The size charts reflect this recommendation, and people generally agree that the suggested sizing is appropriate.
-It’s a good idea to consult the size charts before making a purchase.
+While some say that Ariat boots have a similar fit to Nike, we find that the footbed is slightly more generous and the toe box is about the same as Nike, However, it’s a good idea to consult the size charts before making a purchase.

 Ariat makes a wide range of boots, including paddock boots and tall riding boots.
 Their sizing is categorized according to the two types.
 Paddock boots are fitted like regular shoes, so the size charts reflect a footwear size, whereas the tall boot size charts reflect this specific boot sizing.